 The Group and the Company are exposed to price risk arising from their investment in quoted securities and short-term investments.
-These quoted securities in Malaysia and money market funds are classified as financial assets at fair value through other comprehensive income and financial assets at fair value through profit or loss respectively.
+These quoted securities in Malaysia and short-term investments are classified as financial assets at fair value through other comprehensive income and financial assets at fair value through profit or loss respectively.